 In March 1912, the wife of Francis M. Sparks wrote a letter to support her husband's request for a pension.
 She addressed this letter to President Taft, and it is given in full as part of the abstract of Sparks's pension file beginning on page 3831.
 In this letter, Mrs. Sparks stated that she was twenty-one years younger than her husband, and that they had twelve children, the youngest being only eleven months old.
 At least three of their children were old enough to vote in 1912, thus they were born prior to 1891.
 Unfortunately, there was no mention of Mrs. Sparks's name in the pension papers of her husband which we have obtained from the National Archives ("Selected Papers" only), nor are the names of any of their children revealed.

-10. James Thomas ["Tom"] Sparks, son of Zerah Sparks, was born in November 1831 in South Carolina and was Zerah's youngest child by his first marriage.
+54.10 James Thomas ["Tom"] Sparks, son of Zerah Sparks, was born in November 1831 in South Carolina and was Zerah's youngest child by his first marriage.
 It appears likely that Tom's mother died when he was born.
 He was a young man when he, along with his brother, Marion, went to Marshall County, Alabama, to homestead land sometime between 1844 and 1850.
 When the 1850 census was taken of Butts County, Georgia, he was living in the household of his father.

-In 1853, Tom Sparks, along with his father and two brothers, Marion and John T., moved to Little Wills Valley in DeKalb County, Alabama, and it was there that he was married to Lucinda ["Lucie"] Marcella Brock on September 15, 1853, by S. A. Taylor, M.G.
+In 1853, Tom Sparks, along with his father and two brothers, Marion and John T., moved to Little Wills Valley in DeKalb County, Alabama, and it was there that he married Lucinda ["Lucie"] Marcella Brock on September 15, 1853, by S. A. Taylor, M.G.
 The marriage license was dated September 12th.
 Lucie had been born ca. 1834 in Alabama and was a daughter of Harris and Nancy Brock.
 When the 1860 census was taken, Tom and Lucie were listed in DeKalb County, but they moved to Marshall County soon afterwards.

 In March 1862, Tom Sparks enlisted in Company C, 48th Regiment Alabama Infantry, Confederate States Army, as a lieutenant.
 He was wounded in the Battle of Cedar Run (also called the Battle of Cedar Mountain) on August 9, 1862, and was hospitalized at Farmville, Virginia.
 He was returned to duty on January 24, 1863, and on the organizational list of General William Taliaferro's Brigade, he was noted as wounded "from the time that General Lee took command at Gordonville, Virginia, until the army left the Valley."
 He was discharged with the rank of captain on May 18, 1865.
 He still had a musket ball in his leg when he died.